 How does the Tribal Lead Agency define "income" for the purposes of eligibility?
-The TLA will use (e.g., CARES Act) funds for subsidies for health care, emergency, or other essential workers without regard to income eligibility requirements.
-Family eligibility renewals and temporary hazard pay paid to essential workforce/employees will not be counted as income during the COVID-19 crisis.
-Student loans do not count as income.
-Scholarships and grants you receive for non-qualified expenses (room and board, food, travel, and other fees not required by your school) are counted as income.
+Adds: The Lead Agency will use (CARES Act) funds for subsidies for health care, emergency, or other essential workers without regard to income eligibility requirements.
+Current family eligibility renewals, the temporary hazard pay paid to essential workforce/employees will not be counted as part of income during the COVID-19 crisis.